hyperflow-wms/montage-mcp-server/docs/ROADMAP.md

 - user monitors the execution progress
 - the user gets the requested astronomical image mosaic

+## Short term goals

-## architecture design
+### solution architecture design

-The objective is to define the Montage MCP Server and HyperFlow communication.
+The objective is to define the Montage MCP Server and HyperFlow communication architecture.

-Currently there are two options:
+Options:
 - design a solution using two MCP servers: the Montage and one supporting Kubernetes
 - the LLM prepares kubectl or helm commands to execute HyperFlow task

-## assess the Kubernetes MCP servers maturity
+### assess the Kubernetes MCP servers maturity

 The goal is to investigate the capabilities of the Kubernetes MCP server.
 The objective is to determine whether it is capable of creating a HyperFlow task.

-## HyperFlow task status monitoring
+### HyperFlow task status monitoring

 The objective is to inform the LLM of the task calculation status.